hpique/SwiftSingleton/README.md

 SwiftSingleton
 ==============

+_tl;dr: Use the nested struct approach outlined below._

 An exploration of the Singleton pattern in Swift.
 All approaches below support lazy initialization and thread safety.

 Issues and pull requests welcome.